kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-The idea here is that we write the same verbose way of accessing that control once, so that we can reference it easily in other places.
+The idea here is that we write the same verbose way of accessing that control only once, so that we can reference it easily in other places.

 **However**, once again, we are assigning a value to a property on our `EmailForm` class, that doesn't exist yet.
 Let's add this property at the top of our class definition.